EberlyODL/phys010sjv11/double_slits_and_photons.md

-Lets revisit again the double slit experiment.
+Let us revisit again the double slit experiment.
 You can see the basic setup in the figure below.
 We send light through slits separated by a small distance and the result is the interference pattern on the screen.

 [ciscode|rev=1|tool=elmsmedia|item=2239|entity_type=node|render=display_mode|display_mode=image]